ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2024-01-17-amazing-meetings.md

 - Everyone was engaged.
 - I felt welcomed.

-Meeting should usually have one well-defined purpose.
 Think beforehand: _What does a great outcome look like for this meeting?_

-There are five different types of meetings per purpose.
+Meeting should generally have only one purpose.
+There are five different purposes a meeting can have.

 **Making a decision**